AI Law and Policy Class Syllabus

-For those of you who like to “live by the syllabus,” here’s the full class laid out, with the hyperlinks to each class (Throughout the semester I’ll be updating the links as we go).
+For those of you who “live by the syllabus,” here’s the class fully laid out, with the hyperlinks to each class.
+Please make proper attribution to these materials if you use them to teach with or share these materials.

 AI Law and Policy Fall 2025 Syllabus